Lewandowski: I'm proud and can't believe it yet

 In the 26th minute of FC Bayern's match against SC Freiburg, the moment everyone had been waiting for arrived.
 Robert Lewandowski was ice-cold and absolutely sure of his finish when he converted the penalty for a 1-0 lead, entering his name into the record books.
 It was the world footballer's 40th goal of the season, matching Gerd Müller's record for the most goals in a single Bundesliga season.
-In 1971/72, der Bomber also scored 40 times, and for 49 years, the record was completely untouched. fcbayern.com has collected reaction from players and officials in the wake of the record-equaling goal, which came in the 2-2 draw in Freiburg.
+In 1971/72, der Bomber also scored 40 times, and for 49 years, the record was completely untouched. fcbayern.com has collected reaction from players and officials in the wake of the record-equalling goal, which came in the 2-2 draw in Freiburg.

 Reaction to Lewandowski's achievement

-Robert Lewandowski: "It's a great honor.
+Robert Lewandowski: "It's a great honour.
 For me, but also for the modern history of the Bundesliga in Germany.
 I'm very pleased about that.
 It was a legendary record that's stood for a long time.
 What Gerd Müller achieved was incredible.
 I never thought I could manage to share the record with him.
 I'm very proud and I can't quite believe it yet.
 I still need some time to process it.
 The record belongs to the whole team.
 It's not just my name on that list, it's the whole team."

 Herbert Hainer (FC Bayern eV President): "Congratulations Robert Lewandowski!
 He's earned the right to write himself in the history books as Gerd Müller once did.
 Bayern can be immensely proud that football fans around the world will associate extraordinary forwards like these two with our club."